gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
+06.10.2018
+- sound export for UE4 attempts to save "ue4opus" file for streamed sounds

 22.08.2018
 - implemented glTF skeletal animation export; note that the animation should be opened in mesh viewer for that